djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 WebAssembly, or WASM for short, is a low-level assembly-like language.
 It lets us run applications built with different programming languages in the browser.
 It's a truly cross-platform way to build applications.
 It is low-level so that it runs at near-native speed enabling us to do a lot more on the web that weren't possible with just JavaScript.

-If you’ve ever wished your web apps could run faster or handle tasks that seem too heavy for JavaScript, WebAssembly is here to help.
-In this post, we’ll break down what WebAssembly is, why it was created, and how you can start using it.
+If you've ever wished your web apps could run faster or handle tasks that seem too heavy for JavaScript, WebAssembly is here to help.
+In this post, we'll break down what WebAssembly is, why it was created, and how you can start using it.

 ## What is WebAssembly actually?